raatiks/homelab/setup_instructions.md

 ---

-That’s it.
-The lab setup is complete and operational.
+At this point, the lab is fully operational and ready for attack simulations and telemetry collection.